Spectra FX Solutions LLP

 Spectra’s remuneration policy, is based on the following principles that guide the compensation programs and consequent actions:

-• Enhancement of merit and performance, in terms of results, behaviour and values acted
+- enhancement of merit and performance, in terms of results, behaviour and values; and

 Spectra’s main policy is to offer competitive remuneration packages to all its employees.
 Market research (benchmarking) is conducted to enable the practices to be parallel in quality and value with the general conditions present within the market.
 No individual will be dependent on variable remuneration to an extent that that makes up their majority of their total remuneration.